utclibrary/utclib-archivesspace-test/README.md

 1. Install VirtualBox https://www.virtualbox.org/wiki/Downloads (no later than 5.1)
 2. Install Vagrant https://www.vagrantup.com/
 3. Install Git https://git-scm.com/ (we will use git bash - use CTRL+SHIFT+INS to paste)
-4. Clone the repo (git clone https://github.com/utclibrary/utclib-archivesspace-test )
+4. From Git Bash, Clone the repo (git clone https://github.com/utclibrary/utclib-archivesspace-test )
 5. Insure that latest utc.sql or utc.sql.gz dump is copied to the folder (if not, empty db will load - log in with admin:admin)
 6. cd utclib-archivesspace-test
 7. vagrant up